Meapy/Project-22/README.md

 To attach the skybox, you have to import the asset from https://assetstore.unity.com/packages/3d/environments/sci-fi/real-stars-skybox-lite-116333 (i used the StarSkyBox04)and then drag the skybox into the skybox slot in the unity editor for all the cameras. however it is also possible to just set background type to a black solid colour and you get the same effect.

 # How it works
+## The planets
 The planets, moon's and the sun's surfaces are procedurally generated.
 Using the Planet.cs, TerrainFace.cs and the simple and rigid noise filter scripts.
 The user is able to edit the planets surfaces by playing around with the silders in the Inspector.
 As seen in this screenshot: ![An image](https://i.gyazo.com/281c8af1ea05f2ade74ca24ebda62180.png)
+The planets are created by this process:
+1: Generating a sphere **TerainFace.cs**
+2: Creating a settings editor for planet properties **Editor/PlanetEditor.cs**
+3: Combining multiple layers of simplex noise to create terrain **Noise.cs**
+4: Creating mountain ridges with a different noise filter **RidgidNoiseFilter.cs**
+5: Combining different noise types for more varied terrain **RidgidNoiseFilter.cs**
+6: Using shadergraph to create a terrain shader **ColorSettings.cs** **ColorGenerator.cs**
+7: Adding ocean depth

 The planets rotation is done by the OtherRotate.cs script.
 ```c#